Tonghak Peasant Revolution: Pyongan and Hamgyong

 Pyongan Province had little rebel activity.
 It suffered extreme casualties in the First Sino-Japanese War, especially at the Battle of Pyongyang.
 There were occasional reports of rebels killing magistrates or attacking Japanese support lines, but such instances were rare.
 Also, there were only two Jeobju for all of Pyongan, compared with seven for Hwanghae and Gyeonggi, ten for Gangwon, seventeen for Chungcheong, nineteen for Gyeongsang, and twenty-five for Jeolla.

 There were minor incidents of rebellions in Hamgyong:

-My grandfather died at thirty-nine.
-Our home was Haunseung Village, Suha Township in Dancheon County.
-There and in Samsu, my grandfather caused a Donghak rebellion.
-But [he was defeated] and fled to a village called Neuteulgol where slash-and-burners lived.
-He hid in a potato container, but two Japanese soldiers opened the lid and ordered him to come out.
-So he suicided by splitting his stomach open with a dagger.

 Fall

-Although Jeon Bongjun officially disbanded the rebel army after the Battle of Taein, many of the other commanders did not disband their respective armies until December.
-On December 1, Son Hwajung and Choe Gyeongseon disbanded their rebel armies in Gwangju and went in hiding.
-The same day, the great rebel leader Kim Gaenam was captured.
-Kim had been betrayed by a friend named Yim Byeongchan, and captured by 80 governmental soldiers who surrounded the house of Kim's brother-in-law.
+Although Jeon Bong-jun officially disbanded the rebel army after the Battle of Taein, many other commanders did not disband their respective armies until December.
+On 1 December, Son Hwa-jung and Choe Gyeong-seon disbanded their rebel armies in Gwangju and went into hiding.
+The same day, the great rebel leader Kim Gae-nam was captured.
+Kim had been betrayed by a friend named Yim Byeongchan and captured by 80 governmental soldiers who surrounded the house of Kim's brother-in-law.
 Kim was dragged to Naju.
-On December 13, he was put to death by beheading, and his corpse was ripped apart in five.
+On 13 December, he was put to death by beheading, and his corpse was ripped apart in five.
 The magistrate of Naju ate Kim's intestines and liver.